LukasMurdock/LukasMurdock.github.io/_posts/2021-09-07-expertise.md

 - Capital
     - Capital acquisition
     - Capital allocation

-Below stocks and flows are a thought in progress and could be completely wrong.

 Documenting flows over time enables calculating stocks at a point in time.